pyrmont/articles.inqk.net/src/_posts/2024-05-30-podcasts-spring-2024.md

 - [The REPL](https://www.therepl.net/): This podcast from Clojurist Daniel Compton is pretty close to being cut if I’m being honest.
 I still love Clojure but it’s a slow-moving ecosystem and there’s not that much to talk about.
 Fortunately, Compton seems aware of this and so only records episodes sporadically.

 - [Revisionist History](https://revisionisthistory.com/): Last year I said that this podcast needs to leave longer gaps between its seasons.
-It didn’t do that but to his credit, Gladwell did maintain a pretty healthy output of new episodes.
+It didn’t do that but to his credit, author Malcolm Gladwell did maintain a pretty healthy output of new episodes.
 As mentioned about other podcasts, I do wish there were a lot fewer cross-promotional episodes.

 - [Serious Trouble](https://serioustrouble.show/) 💰: Similar to _The Party Room_, I can’t believe this was new to the list last year.
 Journalist Josh Barro and lawyer Ken White do an excellent job breaking down the legal troubles affecting those at the centre of American politics.